 Design: IP Pinning causes browsers to record the IP address to which a given name resolves and continue using this address regardless of the TTL set in the DNS response.
 Unfortunately, this is incompatible with the design of some legitimate sites.

-Implementation: Reject HTTP request with an malicious Host header
+Implementation: Reject HTTP request with a malicious Host header.

 Implementation: Employ DNS resolvers that prevent external names from resolving to internal addresses.